rtoal/plang-glossary/README.md

 A boolean expression used to allow (when true) or disallow (when false) access to an entity.

 ### Heap Storage
 The portion of memory in which new objects are allocated (and deallocated) at run time.
+Sometimes simply called “the heap“.

 ### Higher-Order Function
 A function that takes functions as arguments or returns functions.